Myanmar protesters determined to defy military with grassroots protest | DW | 03.03.2021

 The street protests are visible and produce the images that go around the world.

-The CDM is less visible but, experts agree, generates the most pressure on the military government because it can collapse the country's administration and economy, making Myanmar ungovernable.
+The CDM is less visible, but it has been able to put pressure on the military government because it can collapse the country's administration and economy, making Myanmar ungovernable.

 The CRPH, on the other hand, is trying to position itself nationally and internationally as the legitimate representative of the people, so that it can be the decisive interlocutor for negotiations and the international community.